rybesh/id-link-template/README.md

 # id-link-template
 template repo for phoibos2 workshop

-fork this repo and eit the links.csv file and add your links.
+fork this repo and edit the links.csv file and add your links.